 Thank you Sincerely!

 Parishioners are urged to sign up for our Parish email newsletter, which includes messages with the latest information from Fr.
-Ray.
+Enrique.
 Among other things, the newsletter is much more suited than the weekly Bulletin to distribute rapidly-changing information!
 Please use the link in the orange box at the upper right to sign up.